Jill Baijings: Aston Villa

 On 5 July 2024, Baijings joined Women's Super League club Aston Villa on a season long loan deal.
 She was injured for the first half of the 2024–25 season.
 As a second-half substitute, she made her debut for Aston Villa on 12 January 2025 in the Women's FA Cup fourth round during a 9–0 win against Bristol Rovers where she scored the final goal of the match.

 On 16 July 2025, Aston Villa announced that Baijings had joined the club on a permanent basis.
-She suffered a ruptured ACL injury in Villa's 1–1 draw against Arsenal on 27 September, 2025.
+She suffered a ruptured ACL injury in Villa's 1–1 draw against Arsenal on 27 September 2025.

 International career

-Baijings is a former Dutch youth international.
-She was member of under-19 team which reached semi-finals of 2019 UEFA Women's Under-19 Championship.
-She made her senior team debut on 22 October 2021 in a 8–0 FIFA World Cup qualification win against Cyprus.
+Baijings has represented the Netherlands at various youth levels.
+She was member of the under-19 team which reached semi-finals of the 2019 UEFA Women's Under-19 Championship.

-On 31 May 2023, she was named as part of the Netherlands provisional squad for the 2023 FIFA Women's World Cup.
+Baijings made her senior team debut on 22 October 2021 in a 8–0 FIFA World Cup qualification win against Cyprus.
+On 31 May 2023, she was named in Netherlands' provisional squad for the 2023 FIFA Women's World Cup.